t-sekai/cse15l-lab-reports/lab-report-1-week-5/lab-report-1-week-5.md

 ### -c

 We can use -c to return only the **count** of lines that match to the pattern.
+This is very useful when we only want to know how many lines contains the pattern.

 > Example 1:
 >